lpski/ubica-app/README.md

 ```

 ### Starting the app
-To start the application run `npm start` from the folder's root directory
+To start the application run `npm start` from the folder's root directory.

+Once started, the app can be accessed at port 3000.
+If running locally, it can be found at localhost:3000.

 ## Application structure